Zwambro/b3-plugin-netblocker/readme.md

         <plugin name="netblocker" config="@b3/extplugins/conf/netblocker.ini"/>

-3. modify the netblocker.ini and add your unwanted IP's and ranges
+3. modify the netblocker.ini and add your unwanted IP's and ranges, or trusted names or IP to be connected.
 4. restart the bot